 - Progress update: We are developing an inclusive hiring guide and training, and we are mobilizing to reduce bias in our staffing and promotion processes.
 We are finalizing how our commitment to diverse candidate slates will be implemented and measured.
 We also plan to launch a mentorship and sponsorship program.

 6. We will engage our team to solution ideas for how we create a better tomorrow.

 We are committed to using the power of Slalom, the Slalom Foundation, our global employee resource groups, our talents, and our people to effectuate change.
 We will engage with local civic leaders, clients, and partners to apply our capabilities and technology to help tackle racism and systemic discrimination.
 Together, we can build a world filled with equality and humanity for all.

 - Progress update: On June 19, 2020, Slalom launched a Juneteenth employee donation matching program that ended on July 6 and raised over $410,000 for more than 100 organizations that support the Black community, including Equal Justice Initiative, NAACP Legal Defense and Education Fund, Black Lives Matter, InTech Camp for Girls, and the United Negro College Fund.
 We also pledged $1,000,000 from Slalom and the Slalom Foundation to support opportunities to apply our time, talent, and resources to fight racism and social injustice—and help eliminate healthcare, economic, and educational disparities in the Black community.
-We will work with the newly created Anti-racism Advisory Committee, employee resource groups, and senior leadership to thoughtfully identify partnerships that make a meaningful impact in our communities.
-In addition, we have added an Actions Against Racism track to our Hack for Social Good hackathon, which culminates in October 2020.
+We are working with the Anti-racism Advisory Committee, employee resource groups, and senior leadership to thoughtfully identify partnerships that make a meaningful impact in our communities.
+In addition, we added an Action Against Racism track to our Hack for Social Good hackathon, which culminated in October 2020.
 The winning team worked with a nationally recognized gang intervention, violence prevention, and youth development organization in Chicago to create an easy-to-use app that logs interactions and tracks data—freeing the organization's experts to spend more time helping at-risk youth become positive leaders in their communities.
 Teams across Slalom continue to engage on numerous relevant projects with local civic leaders, law enforcement agencies, and not-for-profit organizations.

 7. We will formalize an anti-racism advisory panel and hire a Chief Inclusion & Diversity Officer.